Skip to Content

 4. DESIGNATION AND COMPLIANCE

-1. Texas State designates the HCC (the areas subject to HIPAA) as set forth on the university HCC list.
+1. Texas State designates HCCs (the areas subject to HIPAA) as set forth on the university HCC list.

 3. When other component of Texas State not listed in the university HCC List performs business associate functions for a HCC (or another business associate) within Texas State or for an outside covered entity, they would be a HCC to the extent of that activity.

-5. Any Texas State workforce member who undertakes a new activity that would make that member a health care provider under HIPAA, or a business associate, is obligated to notify the assistant vice president for Institutional Compliance and Chief Compliance Officer before engaging in the activity to assess if the member is a covered entity and HCC.
+4. Any Texas State workforce member who undertakes a new activity that would make that member a health care provider under HIPAA, or a business associate, is obligated to notify the HIPAA Privacy Officer and Chief Information Security Officer before engaging in the activity to assess if the member is a covered entity and HCC.

 5. RESPONSIBILITIES OF A HYBRID ENTITY

-1. A hybrid entity must implement institutional wide policies and procedures to ensure compliance with applicable requirements.
+1. A hybrid entity must implement institution wide policies and procedures to ensure compliance with applicable requirements.
+These requirements can be found in UPPS No. 01.04.34, HIPAA Privacy Compliance Program.

 1. Reviewers of this UPPS include the following: